NOESPINOZA23/FINALJ124/README.md

 * Calculate the female below poverty rate by dividing the total number of females below poverty with the total below poverty population: =O2/P2
 * Filter and sort the female below poverty rate column Z-A to get the answer

-_Answer: Texas, Georgia, Louisiana, and California are the states with more poor women in the country_
+_Answer: Texas, Georgia, Louisiana, and California are the states with the most elevated number of poor women in the country_

 ![Screenshot (156)](https://github.com/NOESPINOZA23/FINALJ124/blob/main/screenshots/Screenshot%20(156).png)